JopieAdema/JopieAdema.github.io/published.md

 **Work in progress**
  - Repatriating Migration Experiences
+ - Between Compassion and Contempt: Home Country Events on Hosts' Attitudes -- with Padmaja Kadambi
+ - Ukrainians' Rally 'round the Flag --  with Cevat Giray Aksoy and Panu Poutvaara
- - Ukrainian Refugees' Return Intentions --  with Cevat Giray Askoy, Yvonne Giesing and Panu Poutvaara
+ - Ukrainian Refugees' Return Intentions --  with Cevat Giray Aksoy, Yvonne Giesing and Panu Poutvaara
  - Low-cost Language Learning: a Boost to Move? --  (draft available upon request)
  - Robotization on the Korean labour market -- with Jae Hyun Choo and Nourhan Hashish (draft available upon request)